dodona-edu/dodona-edu.github.io/en/tested/README.md

 ### 5. Test suite

-Specifying a test suite is the part of creating a Dodona exercise that is specific to a particular judge, so we’ll adhere to the TESTed specification for test suites in this tutorial.
+Specifying a test suite is the part of creating a Dodona exercise that is specific to a particular judge, so we must adhere to the TESTed specification for test suites.
 A test suite contains all test cases that will be executed on the submission to check if the submission is correct.

 For brevity, we will only include a single test case in our test suite.